n-zad/XAI4Traj/README.md

   - Gaussian noise perturbation
   - Scaling perturbation
   - Rotation perturbation
+  - GAN perturbation (experimental)

 - **Model Explanation**: Generate explanations for trajectory classifications from black box models
+  - Including option to include temporal data in the explanation process (currently only works with Gaussian and Scaling perturbations)

 - **Evaluation**: Tools for evaluating the quality of trajectory explanations